 While it is true that we see this specification in schools regularly, there is good news.
 This school safety vulnerability can be addressed by retrofitting existing tempered school glass with a security window film.
 When someone tries to gain access through the glass of a protected door or window, the security window film would allow the glass to break, but it would maintain the glass in the frame.
 While this film / glass combination can eventually be penetrated to gain access, the objective is to create resistance that slows the entry down.
 The goal is by slowing the entry down that will be giving school officials and local authorities time to respond to the threat.

 If you would like more information or have any questions about how security window films can help address school security vulnerabilities, please contact us by calling (716) 875-5408 or fill out a form HERE.
-We would be happy to provide you with a free property assessment and estimate on retrofitting security window film in your Buffalo, New York or Western New York area school.
+We would be happy to provide you with a free property assessment and estimate on retrofitting security window film in your Buffalo, New York and Rochester, New York area school.